Investin-pro/Investin_docs/docs/index.md

 ## Decentralized protocols integrated

-Investin is built using multiple protocols and available binance blockchain soon on Solana
+Investin is built using multiple protocols and currently deployed on solana blockchain and binance smart chain soon on ethereum.

 1. Pancakeswap
 2. Waultswap